|

 Although Hagelin machines are very robust and tough, axles can be broken

 easily when enough force is applied.
-Once broken, these machines are very
+Once broken, these machines are

-difficult to repair.
+extremely difficult to repair.

 If the lever won't come down, it's probably because the mechanism is blocked.